-IFRS financial statements consist of six elements: statement of financial position, statement of income, statement of cash flows, statements of changes in equity and notes including a description of the accounting policies and other explanatory notes.
+IFRS financial statements consist of six elements: statement of financial position, statement of income, statement of comprehensive income, statement of cash flows, statements of changes in equity and notes including a description of the accounting policies and other explanatory notes.

 The SCO financial statements consist of five elements: statement of financial position, statement of income, cash flow statement, management report and notes (only limited notes required by the SCO).
-However, the cash flow statement, management report and certain other additional information in the notes to the accounts are not required for entities that are included in consolidated accounts of a group, which applies to both Glencore International AG and Glencore (Schweiz) AG.
+However, the cash flow statement, management report and certain other additional information in the notes to the accounts are not required if the undertaking itself or a legal entity controlling the undertaking prepares consolidated accounts in accordance with a recognised financial reporting standard (e.g. IFRS), which applies to both Glencore International AG and Glencore (Schweiz) AG.